 Talent placing plate on the stage.

-Talent placing 20x objective lens over the plate.
+Talent positioning plate above 20x objective lens.

-SCREEN: Channel in half of the image and the left end of the channel being located.
+SCREEN: Channel filling half of the image height and the left end of the channel being located.

-Acquire a single brightfield image of the channel and measure the area of the channel [1].
-Use the rectangle measuring tool to normalize the area measurements during data analysis [2].
+Acquire a single brightfield image of the channel and measure the area of the channel using the rectangle measuring tool [1], in order to normalize the area measurements during subsequent data analysis .

-SCREEN: Image being captured and area being measured.
+SCREEN: Image being captured and width and height being measured.
+(Video editor: please highlight width and height in ROI properties box)

-SCREEN: Rectangle measuring tool being selected and area measurements being normalized.

-Switch to the DAPI (Da-pee) fluorescent channel and set the fluorescence excitation intensity to 1.5% [1].
-Adjust the camera exposure conditions to avoid saturation of the image sensor [2].
-Adjust the focus to adherent yeast on the bottom surface of the channel and lock the autofocus at this plane [3].
+Switch to the DAPI (Dappy) fluorescent channel and Adjust the focus to adherent yeast on the bottom surface of the channel and lock the autofocus at this plane [1].
+Set the fluorescence excitation intensity to 1.5% and adjust the camera exposure conditions to avoid saturation of the image sensor [2]. .

-SCREEN: DAPI fluorescent channel being selected, and fluorescent intensity is set to 1.5%
+SCREEN: DAPI fluorescent channel being selected, and focus being adjusted and locked.

-SCREEN: Camera exposure being adjusted.
+SCREEN: Fluorescent intensity is set to 1.5% and Camera exposure being adjusted.
+(Video editor, please highlight Spectra pad 395 nm at 1.5%, and highlight Zyla settings box)

-SCREEN: Focus being adjusted and locked.

-Open the microscopic controller software, click on the ND Acquisition, select XY Imaging, and collect 10 images from left to right for the upper channel [1].
-Using the motorized stage, shift 666 micrometers down and collect another 10 images from right to left for the lower channel [2].
+Using ND Acquisition, select XY Imaging, and using the DAPI channel, collect 10 images from left to right for the upper channel and another 10 images from right to left for the lower channel [1].

 SCREEN: Software opened and images being collected.

-SCREEN: View shifted to 666 micrometers down, and images being collected.

-Use the Relative XY option so that once image positions are defined, a similar series can be triggered for each channel pair once the start of the channel is manually defined and collect images in the DAPI channel [1].
+Use the Relative XY option so that once image positions are defined, a similar series can be triggered for each channel pair once the start of the channel is manually defined and collect images in the DAPI channel.

-SCREEN: Relative XY option being selected, and images being collected in DAPI channel.
+Video editor, please highlight image positions (columns named Point name, X[mm], Y[mm])

+Video editor, please highlight Relative XY checkbox in ND Acquisition panel.

-Ensure that the channel remains within the field of view as the plate moves by monitoring the images [1].
-Use the auto step function by clicking the XYZ Navigation, select the XY step to move 25,750 micrometers down to the inlet well-3, and fine-tune channel position manually as demonstrated [2].
+Use the auto step function by clicking the XYZ Navigation, select the XY step to move 25,750 micrometers down to the inlet well-3, and fine-tune channel position manually as demonstrated [1].

-SCREEN: Channel in the view while the plate is moving.

 SCREEN: The auto step function being performed, and the view moved down to inlet well 3.

-Click on the ND Acquisition to capture the images of the channel pair 3 by 4.
+Click on the ND Acquisition to capture the images of the channel pair 3 and 4.
 Capture the images for all 12 channels and save the results in 12 different files [1].
 Go to the File, click on the Merge ND Documents to merge all 12 sets of the fluorescent images into a single file, ensuring that the file order matches the captured image order [2].

-SCREEN: ND acquisition being clicked, and images being captured and saved in different files.
+SCREEN: 12 files collected in Window panel.

 SCREEN: Documents being merged in a single file.